-In principle the knowledge of the cumulants (67) of the relative phase displacements $\Theta = \theta(r) - \theta(0)$ allows to learn about the probability distribution function (PDF) of Θ , which could be measured directly, e.g., in numerical simulations.
+In principle, the knowledge of the cumulants (67) of the relative phase displacements $\Theta = \theta(r) - \theta(0)$ allows to learn about the probability distribution function (PDF) of Θ , which could be measured directly, e.g., in numerical simulations.

-The presence of poles in $\eta(q)$ at q = 1, and presumably integers, as well as the (related) mechanism of screening discussed in the introduction precluded us for now to have a complete knowledge of $\mathcal{A}(q)$ and $\eta(q)$ for all q, hence we are not able to fully characterize the PDF.

-In a more modest attempt, hopefully avoiding some of these problems, let us focus on the correlation at imaginary q = -ip, for which our result reads:

-$$\overline{\langle e^{p\Theta} \rangle} \simeq \exp\left(p^2 \tau^2 \ell^2 + [cp^2 - g(p)\tau^2]\ell\right), \quad (F1)$$ where $\ell = \ln(r/a)$ and g(p) is a positive even function, increasing for p > 0, which behaves as $\mathcal{O}(p^4)$ at small pand as $2p^2 \ln p$ at large p.
+The presence of poles in $\eta(q)$ at q = 1, and presumably other integers, as well as the (related) mechanism of screening discussed in the introduction precluded us, for now, to have a complete knowledge of $\mathcal{A}(q)$ and $\eta(q)$ for all q, hence we are not able to fully characterize the PDF.
+In a more modest attempt, hopefully avoiding some of these problems, let us focus on the correlation at imaginary q = -ip, for which our result reads where $\ell = \ln(r/a)$ and g(p) is a positive even function, increasing for p > 0, which behaves as $\mathcal{O}(p^4)$ at small p and as $2p^2 \ln p$ at large p.
 Note that there are no poles on the real p axis.
-At this stage (F1) is just the generating function of all cumulants of Θ and the explicit form (F1) provides a resummation of the Taylor series in some vicinity of p = 0.
-It is not obvious whether this equality holds more globally, i.e., whether additional non-perturbative terms are also present, as is the case along real q.
-However it is maybe less likely for real p.
+At this stage, (F1) is just the generating function of all cumulants of Θ and the explicit form (F1) provides a resummation of the Taylor series in the vicinity of p = 0.
+It is not obvious whether this equality holds more globally, i.e., whether additional nonperturbative terms are also present, as is the case along real q.
+However, it is maybe less likely for real p.